SHolota/docker-grafana2-graphite/README.md

 - `3000`: the Grafana web interface.
 - `2003`: the Graphite port.

-To stores the data on the host we use Data volumes:
+We use Data volumes to store the data on the host :

 - `-v /srv/graphite/conf:/opt/graphite/conf`: store graphite config file
 - `-v /srv/graphite/storage:/opt/graphite/storage`: store graphite metric